Uncle Vanya: Productions

+Dmitry Glyuske-Dobrovolsky played Professor Serebryakov in the 1897 Rostov production.

+Plays were often performed without permission in Russia at the time; Nikolai Sinelnikov records in his autobiography that he bought a copy in 1897 and staged it in Rostov-on-Don with friends, which was probably the first public performance of Uncle Vanya.

 Although the play had previous small runs in provincial theatres in 1898, its metropolitan première took place on at the Moscow Art Theatre.
 Constantin Stanislavski played the role of Astrov while Chekhov's future wife Olga Knipper played Yelena.
 The initial reviews were favorable but pointed to defects in both the play and the performances.
 As the staging and the acting improved over successive performances, and as "the public understood better its inner meaning and nuances of feeling", the reviews improved.
 Uncle Vanya became a permanent fixture in the Moscow Art Theatre.

 The play was adapted as the stage-play Dear Uncle by the British playwright Alan Ayckbourn, who reset it in the 1930s Lake District.
 This adaptation premiered from July to September 2011 at the Stephen Joseph Theatre.

 In January 2014 24/6: A Jewish Theater Company performed TuBishVanya, a modern adaptation that incorporated Jewish and environmental themes.

 In 2023, an off-off-Broadway production of Uncle Vanya performed in an unmarked Manhattan loft for an audience of 40.
 Directed by Jack Serio and using a translation by Paul Schmidt, the cast featured Will Brill as Astrov, Julia Chan as Yelena, David Cromer as Vanya, Will Dagger as Telegin, Marin Ireland as Sonya, Bill Irwin as Serebryakov (replaced by Thomas Jay Ryan), Virginia Wing as Marina, Ann McDonough as Maria, and Nathan Malin as Yefim.